 About the Port

-The ports of call on the cruise up to now have been places with historical and classical connections.
-The last call is to a major city with a thriving night life and Moldavia was able to moor on the River Tagus alongside the city.
+All ports of call on the cruise have been places with historical and classical connections.
+The last call is to a major city which also has a thriving night life and Moldavia was able to moor on the River Tagus alongside the city.

 As if that isn't enough, there was a 16th Century 'golden era' followed by loss of independence to Spain under the Spanish Habsburgs and a number of major earthquakes leading to much of the city being rebuilt after the quake of 1755.